cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/user-management.md

 - `cfy tenant add-user -r <role name> ...` adding a user to a tenant, and give him a role.
 - `cfy tenant add-user-group -r <role name> ...` adding a user-group to a tenant, and give it a role.
 - `cfy users set-role <role-name>` setting the user system role

+## User Account Lock

+Cloudify lets admins enforce an account lock after a user fails for a specified number of login attempts.
+After an account is locked the user must wait the specified time period before another login attempt, or the admin can unlock the user account.

+You can configure the account lock in the Cloudify Manager either:

+* Before you start to use the Cloudify Manager - [Before you install]{{< relref "/install_maintain/installation/installing-manager.md#installing-cloudify-manager" >}} the Cloudify Manager or [after you install]{{< relref "/install_maintain/installation/installing-manager.md#configuring-the-manager-settings" >}} the Cloudify Manager, you can set the account lock settings in the config.yaml file.
+After you install or configure the Cloudify Manager, the account lock is enforced.

+* After you start to use the Cloudify Manager - Edit the account lock settings in the rest service configuration file at `/opt/manager/rest-security.conf`.
+To enforce the account lock, restart the Cloudify rest service: `systemctl restart cloudify-restservice`

+### User Lock Settings

+In either the config.yaml file or the REST service configuration, set these account lock settings:

+* `failed_logins_before_account_lock` - Number of failed logins (bad password) before account lock.
+* `account_lock_period` - Account lockout time in minutes. `-1` disables account lockout even when `failed_logins_before_account_lock` has a value.

+### Unlocking a user

+Cloudify admins can unlock a user account with the command: `cfy users unlock <username>`